dojo/framework/docs/en/creating-widgets/supplemental.md

 Examples of Dojo mixins can be seen with `ThemedMixin` and `I18nMixin` that are described in [Styling & Theming](#styling--theming) and [Internationalization](#internationalization) sections.

-# Key principles when developing widgets

-These are some of the **important** principles to keep in mind when creating and using widgets:
+# Widget development best practices

+When working with widgets, a few important principles should be kept in mind to avoid introducing anti-patterns into application code:

-1. The widget's _`__render__`_, _`__setProperties__`_, _`__setChildren__`_ functions should **never** be called nor overridden.
+-   A widget's _`__render__`_, _`__setProperties__`_, and _`__setChildren__`_ functions are internal framework implementation details, and should never be called nor overridden in application code.
-    -   These are the internal methods of the widget APIs and their behavior can change in the future, causing regressions in your application.
-2. You should **never** need to deal directly with widget instances
-    -   The Dojo widget system manages all instances required including caching and destruction, trying to create and manage other widgets will cause issues and will not work as expected.
-3.  **Never** update `properties` within a widget instance, they should be considered pure.
+-   Dojo fully manages the lifecycle of widget instances, including instantiation, caching and destruction.
+Applications only need to provide widgets to the framework as generic type parameters when calling [the `w()` method](#instantiating-vdom-nodes), or implicitly via [TSX tags](#tsx-widget-example), as VDOM render output.
+    -   Direct use of widget instances can cause unexpected behavior and introduce bugs into an application.
+-   Widgets should treat the properties passed to them as read-only.
-    -   Properties are considered read-only and should not be updated within a widget instance, updating properties could cause unexpected behavior and introduce bugs in your application.
+    -   Changing properties can cause unexpected behavior and introduce bugs into an application.
-4. Hyperscript should **always** be written using the `@dojo/framework/widget-core/d#v()` function.
-    -   The widget-core abstraction for Hyperscript is the only type of vdom that widget-core can process for standard DOM elements, any other mechanism will not work properly or at all.

 # Additional widget concepts